starryalley/Anduril2/README.md

 ## Button LED blinking if ambient temperature is out of comfort zone

 If temperature reading (standby or lockout) is out of comfort zone (`18-25C`), button LED will blink (if not in blinking AUX LED mode).
+Use 6C in standby or lockout mode to toggle the setting to blink button LED or not.
+This configuration is saved.

 ## Allow the use of AUX LED in moonlight (lowest) level (5C/6C while light is on)